ietf-wg-cellar/matroska-specification/chapters.md

 ++Nested Chapter 2.2.1   | true               | no
 ++Nested Chapter 2.2.2   | false              | no

+### ChapterSegmentUID

+The `ChapterSegmentUID` is a binary value with a size of 128 bits and the base element to set up a `Linked Chapter` in 2 variations.
+For both variations the following 3 conditions MUST be met.

+ 1. The `EditionFlagOrdered Flag` is set to true
+ 2. The `ChapterSegmentUID` is not the own `SegmentUID`
+ 3. The linked Matroska file/Segment is in the same folder

+#### Variation 1: Linked-Duration

+Two more conditions MUST be met.

+ 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 2. `ChapterSegmentEditionUID` MUST be not set

+A `Matroska Player` MUST play the content of the linked Matroska file/Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.

+#### Variation 2: Linked-Edition

+Only one more condition MUST be met when the `ChapterSegmentEditionUID` is set with a valid `EditionUID` from the linked Matroska file/Segment.
+A `Matroska Player` MUST play these linked `Edition`.

 ## Menu features

 The menu features are handled like a _chapter codec_.
 That means each codec has a type, some private data and some data in the chapters.